 The best of Pembrokeshire’s Local Shops

 You’ve sampled the stunning scenery, tasted the seaside flavours, and probably got sand absolutely everywhere!
 Now you want to find a unique memento of your trip to beautiful Pembrokeshire.
 Luckily, we have a fantastic array of local shops offering the best of local crafts, foods, art, clothing and plants for you to purchase.
-Take a little bit of your happy holiday home with you to from one of these fantastic local shops.

 St Davids Food and Wine